google/or-tools/ortools/sat/doc/reference.md

     expression: a linear expression of the model.

 Returns:
-    An integer value equal to the evaluation of the of the linear expression against the current solution.
+    An integer value equal to the evaluation of the linear expression against the current solution.

 Raises:
-    RuntimeError: if 'expression' is not a linear integer expression.
+    RuntimeError: if 'expression' is not a LinearExpression.

 <h2 id="ortools.sat.python.cp_model.CpSolver">CpSolver</h2>